BarlowGirl: Love & War and Our Journey... So Far (2009–2011)

 BarlowGirl's most recent album, Love & War, was released on September 8, 2009.
 The song "Beautiful Ending" is on this album.
 BarlowGirl made a website for users to submit their beautiful ending.
 "Beautiful Ending" is the album's lead single.
 It peaked at No. 28 Billboard magazine's Christian Songs chart in November 2009 and reached the No. 3 position on the Christian contemporary hit radio charts.
 The second song "Stay With Me" was released in early 2010.

 About a year after the release of Love & War, BarlowGirl released Our Journey...
 So Far on September 14, 2010.
 It contains songs from all of their previous albums, plus a FredTown Manilla remix of their greatest hit single to date "I Need You to Love Me."

-Band retiring and "Hope Will Lead Us On" (2012)
+Band retiring and "Hope Will Lead Us On" (2012–present)

 The sisters drafted new music in 2011, planning to return to the studio that year or in early 2012, though "Hope Will Lead Us On" would only be recorded much later after being initially previewed in concerts.
 From August 27 to 29, 2012, Alyssa Barlow shared some behind-the-scenes photos of the studio recording of "Hope Will Lead Us On" on Instagram.
 Lauren returned to the drums, Alyssa returned to the piano and Rebecca returned to the guitar.
 On October 24, 2012, BarlowGirl announced that it would be "retiring the band", without elaborating on any future plans.
 On Monday, October 29, 2012, the trio made its final public appearance as with a live online chat and acoustic session where they premiered their final song "Hope Will Lead Us On".

+In late 2025, it was announced that Alyssa and Lauren Barlow had formed a music duo together under the name "Barlow".
+The duo was signed to By Design Music.